tjasad/CBLBs/README.md

 * `pickle`

 ## How to cite this work
-You can cite this work as
+Please cite this work as

 Moškon M, Pušnik Ž, Zimic N, Mraz M. Field-programmable biological circuits and configurable (bio)logic blocks for distributed biological computing.
 Computers in Biology and Medicine.
 2021; 128: 104109, https://doi.org/10.1016/j.compbiomed.2020.104109.